 Hip pain is a common condition and can be quite disabling because of the impact on walking.
 Pain may be localised to the front, side or back of the hip joint.
 Common cause for anterior hip pain is joint problems such as arthritis, that on the outer side of hip is greater trochanteric pain syndrome whereas posterior hip pain may arise from multiple sources such as sacroiliac joint, lumbar spine, piriformis muscle etc. It is important to evaluate lumbar spine as spine pathology commonly coexists and can be responsible for producing/ exacerbating hip pain.

 Hip joint is one of the common joints to be affected by osteoarthritis (OA).
-Patients often complain of groin pain which worsens on weight bearing.
 As this joint has a significant role in mobilisation, pain and reduced range of hip movement can adversely affect daily activities, quality of life.
 Simple activities such as wearing shoes and socks can become a challenge.

 Trochanteric bursitis presents as pain on the outer side of the hip.
-It has been renamed as Greater Trochanteric Pain Syndrome (GTPS) as it represents a number of conditions, including muscle tears, tendon problems, bursitis and trigger points, with similar presentation.
-On the outer side of is present the greater trochanter (bony edge on the top of the thigh bone where the buttock muscles attach) and many bursae to prevent friction.
+It has been renamed as Greater Trochanteric Pain Syndrome (GTPS) as it represents a number of conditions with similar presentation, including muscle tears, tendon problems, bursitis and trigger points.
+On the outer side of hip is present the greater trochanter (bony edge on the top of the thigh bone where the buttock muscles attach) and many bursae to prevent friction.

 Injections are considered if the conservative therapy fails to achieve the desired goals.
 The procedure involves injecting a mixture of local anaesthetics and steroid under ultrasound guidance.